Skip to content

 Author: Tom Coverdale

-I grew up in farm towns and on a cattle station in the Queensland channel country, reading whatever the mail truck brought, feeling the pull of foreign cities.
-I set to roaming as soon as I could and wound up happily hitched to a Polish woman.
-Recently, research for a spy novel took me to the radioactive badlands of the former USSR, and buried me for months in secret police archives.
-Most of the time, I live in Melbourne, writing, teaching, and raising two rambunctious boys.
-My fiction and poetry have appeared regularly in Australian and international literary journals and anthologies, including Les Murray's selection for Another English: Anglophone Poems from Around the World (2014).
+Coverdale grew up in places Australians call ‘remote’: the Alice, the Barkly Tableland, the Queensland channel country, and the South Australian wheat belt.
+He read whatever the mail truck brought, and felt the pull of foreign lands.
+After studying English literature, he got on his bike and set to roaming and writing.
+These habits were funded variously by picking fruit, stacking bricks, delivering parcels, washing dishes.
+He wound up happily hitched to a Polish woman.
+Most of the time, he lives in Melbourne, teaching, writing, and raising two marvellous boys.
+His fiction and poetry have appeared regularly in Australian and international literary journals and anthologies, including Les Murray’s selection for Another English: Anglophone Poems from Around the World (2014).
+This website hosts a selection of his published work.

 March 8, 2017August 1, 2020